Doin' the Jive: Other recordings

 Belgian bandleader Emile Deltour, under the pseudonym Eddie Tower, recorded a version on November 10, 1940 which was released as a Telefunken 78 single, A10232.
 Samuéla Burenstrand recorded "Doin' the Jive" live in 2006.
 The Seattle-based group The Careless Lovers recorded the song in 2012.
 "Doin' the Jive" was remixed in 2012 by RJGisinthehouse on YouTube in a techno, electronica, dance club mix.
 The Original Swingtime Big Band has also performed the song in concert in 2012.
 Dock Side Drive recorded the song on the 2016 release As Long as I'm Singing.
 Guitarist Stephen Bennett has recorded the song in an arrangement for acoustic guitar on the 2017 album Fifty Years, and Counting.
 The Ballroomshakers released a recording on their 2018 album Rockin' is Our Business.
 The Glenn Miller Orchestra Scandinavia has also performed the song as part of their concert setlist in Sweden in 2018.

 In 2014, Austrian electro swing performer Parov Stelar released a "remix" or song sample version of the song as "Clap Your Hands" in an electro swing style that reached no. 52 on the Austrian singles chart.
 He released the song as part of an eponymous EP in 2014 and on the 2015 album Demon Diaries.

+The Glenn Miller Orchestra performed the song live at a June 14, 2025 concert featuring a 1937 concert presentation at the Glenn Miller Birthplace Society (GMBS) 2025 Glenn Miller Festival in Clarinda, Iowa.
+The performance featured Music Director and tenor saxophonist Erik Stabnau and vocalist Jenny Swoish.